zhudotexe/kani/README.md

 ## Demo

 Want to see kani in action?
-Using 4-bit quantization to shrink the model, we run LLaMA v2 as part of our test suite right on GitHub Actions:
+We run a small language model as part of our test suite right on GitHub Actions:

 https://github.com/zhudotexe/kani/actions/workflows/pytest.yml?query=branch%3Amain+is%3Asuccess

-Simply click on the latest build to see LLaMA's output!
+Simply click on the latest build to see the model's output!

 ## Who we are